 It’s not every week that you get to kayak through a cave into a beautiful hidden world—that is, unless you’re a guide for John Gray’s Sea Canoes.
 For decades, this company has been taking people on nature tours in Thailand’s gorgeous Phang-Nga Bay and has earned a great reputation.
-While we were in Phuket, we splurged on one of their kayak tours, and thanks to them we had an extraordinary day.
+While we were in Phuket, we splurged on one of their kayak tours.
+Thanks to them, we had an extraordinary day.

 For an hour, we motored north in Phang-Nga Bay, passing all sorts of small islands and the northern part of Phuket, which is very hilly and tree covered.
-Along the way, dozens of Brahminy kites—sea eagles with a white head and chest and a chestnut-brown body and wings—followed our wake, diving for fish (not always very successfully).
-I’d spotted a few of these beautiful raptors on Koh Lipe and Koh Ngai, but always in ones or twos.
+Along the way, dozens of Brahminy kites—sea eagles with a white head and a chestnut-brown body—followed our wake, diving for fish (not always very successfully).
+I’d spotted a few of those beautiful raptors on Koh Lipe and Koh Ngai, but always in ones or twos.
 To see so many at once, soaring and swooping close by at eye level, was magnificent.

 Our kayaks turned out to be long yellow boats that resembled rubber rafts more than hard-sided kayaks; they ride low in the water but are very stable and comfortable.
 There was plenty of room for three people (us and our guide, Thom), even when we had to lean all the way back to pass under the low ceiling of a cave tunnel.
 It turned out that the guide did the actual kayaking, which was okay because we could focus on all of the beautiful sights around us.

 Thom was a quiet, middle-aged Thai man with very good English skills, who has been paddling on the Andaman Sea for many years.
 Each time the group boarded the kayaks and took off, he liked to hang back behind the pack so Melissa and I had a chance to see things slowly and without too much other company.